surfinsofia/DayPlanner/README.md

-Day planner to plan your life
+Day planner to get your life together